tasosnent/BeyondMeSH/Data/README.md

 * **MA1_pmids.txt**		: 	A list of the pmids of the articles included in MA1 dataset.
 * **MA2_pmids.txt**		: 	A list of the pmids of the articles included in MA2 dataset.

-## Pre-processed data
+### Pre-processed data
-The processed dataset for direct development of the fine-graind semantic indexing models are available:
+The processed dataset for direct development of the fine-grained semantic indexing models are available:

 * As a zipped file [here](https://owncloud.skel.iit.demokritos.gr/index.php/s/UkxtpqeCuZjsXld) (1.1 Gb) and
-* As unziped folders for selective download of specific subfolders or files [here](https://owncloud.skel.iit.demokritos.gr/index.php/s/UKy3DZjTzuk8xUn) (2.7 Gb).
+* As unzipped folders for selective download of specific subfolders or files [here](https://owncloud.skel.iit.demokritos.gr/index.php/s/UKy3DZjTzuk8xUn) (2.7 Gb).